-Both Viessmann cabin warm laboratories in the science trench have been taken down.
-One cabin will be setup on the surface for the drone isotope project.
+The Viessmann cabin warm laboratories from the science trench have been taken down and will be returned to Kangerlussuaq in 2023.

-Processors will follow a detailed ice core cutting, processing and sampling plan that has been made to comply with EGRIP Steering Committee decisions.
+At the planned processing campaign at AWI in Autumn 2023, the processors will follow a detailed ice core cutting, processing and sampling plan that has been made to comply with EGRIP Steering Committee decisions.